pytest-dev/pytest/doc/en/goodpractices.rst

 Install package with pip
 -------------------------------------------------

-For development, we recommend you use venv_ for virtual environments and pip_ for installing your application and any dependencies as well as the ``pytest`` package itself.
-This ensures your code and dependencies are isolated from the system Python installation.
+For development, we recommend you use venv_ for virtual environments (or virtualenv_ for Python 2.7) and pip_ for installing your application and any dependencies, as well as the ``pytest`` package itself.
+This ensures your code and dependencies are isolated from your system Python installation.

 Next, place a ``setup.py`` file in the root of your package with the following minimum content::